tkhq/qos/README.md

 Please install it in order to follow our signing and verification steps.

+Two libraries you may need to `brew install` first are `bash` in order to get to version 5+ and `gnu-getopt`.
+After installing `gnu-getopt` in order to get it to be the one that is automatically picked up on the PATH, follow the instructions provided by `brew` in order to update your PATH.

 ### Reproduce ###

 This allows you to prove that published binaries correspond with the source